h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 - Basic knowledge of Machine Learning and Statistics
 - A Driverless AI environment
-- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Drivereless AI Test Drive](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)
+- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Driverless AI](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)
 - A **Two-Hour Test Drive session**: Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
   - Need a **Two-Hour Test Drive** session?
 Follow the instructions on [this quick tutorial](https://training.h2o.ai/products/tutorial-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.